Gelochka/Gelochka/README.md

 - 👋 Hi, I’m @Gelochka
-- 👀 I’m interested in astronomy
+- 👀 I’m interested in astronomy, VLBI
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on astronomers and R users
 - 📫 How to reach me: insta @gella_rolf
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am in love with R

 <!---
 Gelochka/Gelochka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.